Finland: conservative revolution is coming?

 One could argue that education is super vital.
 The perception of Finland is that it’s an educational juggernaut.
 The biggest asset of your society is education.

 Here we are addressing the greatest thing about the Finnish political system.
-We have only small parties.
+We only have small parties.
 No party can ever get a majority by itself.
 It has to form a coalition.
 In addition, no party can get more than 20% of the votes.
 Therefore, in a new government you must include a party from the previous one.
 You have to move slowly.
-Even if you promise radical changes, you can not pull them off just like that, because you have at least one party from the new government.
+Even if you promise radical changes, you cannot pull them off just like that because you have at least one party from the new government.

 And the True Finns and conservatives, even if their alliance becomes a fact, still do not have a majority.

-Yes, that’s exactly what I am talking about.
+Yes, that’s precisely what I am talking about.
 They either will create a minority government, which has not happened for 60 years, or they will include one of the previous governmental parties.
 Which is more likely.
 It could be the Greens or the Social-Democrats.

 There are actually two options: one is a purely right-wing government, with the conservatives, the True Finns, Christian Democrats and probably the Center party.
 Or the so-called red-blue coalition, like in Germany.
 It would be the Conservative Party, the Social Democrats, the Green Party and the Swedish People’s Party.
 We have to wait to see which it will be.

-The new government of Finland will be most probably known at the beginning of May.
+The new government of Finland will be most likely known at the beginning of May.
 Sanna Marin will be thus replaced by Antti Petteri Orpo, the leader of the National Coalition Party since 2016.
 Having previously served as Deputy Prime Minister of Finland from 2017 to 2019, Minister of Finance from 2016 to 2019, Minister for Agriculture and Forestry from 2014 to 2015 and Minister of Interior from 2015 to 2016, Orpo as a candidate got 17,000 votes in this elections.

 Subscribe to Cross-border Talks’ YouTube channel!
 Follow the project’s Facebook and Twitter page!
 And here is the project’s Telegram channel!